arabeno/summer-2022-soil/activity.md

 * Set up the Gitlab where you're reading this
 * Renamed, resized, and uploaded all the soil images to this repository
 * Tried running a couple images on the sample KerasV3 Colab, copied to my own Lehigh Google Drive.
 [Link here.](https://colab.research.google.com/drive/16e8fGO9hrRz9-6FhqvkHh6l8k6CMg4QZ?usp=sharing)

+**7/12/2022**

+I tried swapping out the image that was being evaluated in the aforemention Colab several times to see if any better results were given.
+I'm not sure if it's just because the photos are lower resolution, but the model is having a terrible time trying to segment anything in the image.
+I'll see if I can find another pre-trained model that may work better.